Amarilli/Home_Sales/README.md

 # Home_Sales

-I used Google Colab and SparkSQL to determine key metrics for home sales data.
-Then I created temporary views, partition the data, cached and uncached the temporary tables, and verified that the tables were uncached.
+In pursuit of significant metrics for home sales data, Google Colab and SparkSQL were employed to extract essential insights.
+The process entailed creating temporary views, partitioning the data, and caching and uncaching the temporary tables.
+Furthermore, the verification of uncached tables was carried out to ensure the optimal application of resources.

 I answered the following questions using SparkSQL: